netxms/netxms-doc/admin/installation.rst

     - DBA login name: *
     - DBA password: (left empty)

-Installer should create database, database user, assign user as database owner, and NetXMS Core service should start successfully.
+The installer should create database, database user, assign user as database owner, and the NetXMS Core service should start successfully.

-In this scenario server will use login and password on SQL server, so service can continue to run under Local System account, or you can change it to any domain account.
+In this scenario the server will use login and password on SQL server, so the service can continue to run under Local System account, or you can change it to any domain account.

-If server has to use domain account for accessing database
+If the server has to use domain account for accessing the database

 1. Install ODBC Driver for SQL Server
-2. If not already done, create new login on SQL Server for domain user to be used by NetXMS Core service
+2. If not already done, create a new login on SQL Server for the domain user to be used by NetXMS Core service
-3. Create new database, assign login from step 2 as owner
+3. Create the new database, assign login from step 2 as owner
-4. Login to NetXMS Server machine with same domain user
+4. Log in to the NetXMS Server machine with the same domain user
-5. Run NetXMS Server installer.
-On "Select additional tasks" page uncheck "Start NetXMS Core service".
+5. Run the NetXMS Server installer.
+On "Select additional tasks" page, uncheck "Start NetXMS Core service".
 6. When prompted for database information, use the following answers:

     - Server type: MS SQL
-    - Server name: SQL server domain computer name or fully qualified DNS name (if TCP port is not 1433, then use form server_name,port)
+    - Server name: SQL server domain computer name or fully qualified DNS name (if the TCP port is not 1433, then use the form server_name,port)
     - Database name: (database name from step 4)
     - Login name: *
     - Password: (left empty)
     - Create database and database user: uncheck

-7. After installation is complete, go to "Services", find "NetXMS Core" service, and set it to login as administrator user (same user used for installation)
+7. After installation is complete, go to "Services", find the "NetXMS Core" service, and set it to login as administrator user (same user used for installation)
-8. Start NetXMS Core service
+8. Start the NetXMS Core service